uyamazak/hcep-pdf-server/README.md

 ### (optionary) Install fonts
-If you convert pages in Japanese, Chinese or languages other than English, you will need to install a separate font file.
+If you convert pages in Japanese, Chinese or languages other than English, you will need to install each font files.
 Also, you can use WEB fonts, but since it takes a long time for requesting and downloading them, we recommend that install the font files in the server.

 ```